 Advanced chroma keying

-In addition to using the high-quality, one-step chroma key in Final Cut Pro X, you can now access advanced keying controls for colour sampling, edge adjustment and light wrap.
+In addition to using the high-quality, one-step chroma key in Final Cut Pro X, you can now access advanced keying controls for color sampling, edge adjustment, and light wrap.
 Tackle complex keying challenges without exporting to a motion graphics application.
 And play back results instantly and in context to make critical editing decisions.

 Add a superellipse Shape mask or a Color mask to any effect for more image control.
-You can display the alpha channel instantly with a single click to more clearly visualise adjustments.
-The Shape and Draw masks can be used on any clip with linear, bezier and B-spline command over the control point smoothing.
+You can display the alpha channel instantly with a single click to more clearly visualize adjustments.
+The Shape and Draw masks can be used on any clip with linear, bezier, and B-spline command over the control point smoothing.

 Learn more about Motion